eewpw/eewpw/README.md

 - This repository does not contain the backend or dashboard code — it orchestrates them as Docker images: the **backend API** and the **dashboard (Dash)** containers, plus optional **Redis**.
 - Centralizes configuration in a single **`.env`** file (ports, image tags, URLs, data path).
 - Offers helper scripts and Make targets for **first‑run**, **updates**, **health checks**, and **config management**.
-- Supports two runtime modes:
+- Supports two runtime modes: At the development stage, having the Redis containers running is more practical for testing front and backends.
+Therefore, we divide the application into two modes.
-  1) **With bundled Redis** (`docker-compose.yml`)
+  1) **With bundled Redis** (`docker-compose.yml`) for common users.
-  2) **Using an external Redis** (`docker-no-redis-compose.yml`), e.g., your own local/remote Redis.

-> **With bundled Redis**: This is the default mode for all scripts.
+  This is the default mode for all scripts.
 In this mode, we pull both dashboard and backend containers, plus the Redis container.
-Probably, this mode is the case for most of the end users.

-> **Using an external Redis**: In this mode, you already had the redis container (`eewpw-redis`).
-This is more practical especially at the development stage.
-Then runtime environment is slightly adjusted to avoid URL overrides and permission related crashes.
+  2) **Using an external Redis** (`docker-no-redis-compose.yml`), generally for developers.

+  You already have the redis container (`eewpw-redis`).
+The runtime environment is slightly adjusted to avoid URL overrides and permission related crashes.
 In this mode, scripts should be specifically notified which docker-compose is used.

 > For platform and architecture compatibility, see [Appendix: Platform Compatibility](#platform-compatibility).